Best Headphones for Nintendo Switch

 Sennheiser OCX 686G Sports

 While you probably won't be running a marathon while you're playing your Switch, you may be moving around a lot, and if you're outside on a hot summer day that means you'll be sweating.
-If this sounds like you, then consider picking up a pair of Sennheiser OCX 686G Sports.
+If this sounds like you, then consider picking up a pair of Sennheiser OCX 686G Sports, especially at the price of $35.

 When it comes to durability, the OCX 686G has you covered.
 You won't have to worry about wearing them on a hot day because they're sweat-proof, and they even come with a two-year warranty, just in case something does go wrong.